 On March 19-20 the SCSI Programme brought together its partners in Bangkok to discuss approaches on private sector enhancement in regional economic integration processes.
 The emphasis was on strengthening small and medium enterprises (SMEs) inclusion from Cambodia, Laos, Mongolia and Vietnam in regional and global agricultural value chains.

 The key-note speech by Prof. Shandre Mugan Thangavelu, Regional Director at the Centre for International Economic Studies, University of Adelaide, highlighted the risk of SMEs being left behind.
 The task for the development community and national administrations would be to support the “missing link” to regional and global value chains.
-Here medium sized enterprises can play a crucial role linking small businesses to large companies.
+Here medium sized enterprises can play a crucial role bridging small businesses to large companies through coordinated cooperation.